Appearance

 From the console:

-- Open Kubernetes / Services
+- Open Kubernetes / Services.

-- Select a namespace
+- Select a namespace.

 - Click

-Create service - Choose the deployment you want to expose
+Create service. - Choose the deployment you want to expose.

-- Provide the service details
+- Provide the service details.

-| Console field | What it means |
+| Console field | Description |

 |---|---|